sohankanase/AWS/README.md

 13. *Elasticache*
 14. *ECS (Elastic Container Service)*
 15. *Lambda*

-Introduction
-This repository contains notes related to various AWS services, concepts, best practices, and tips for working with Amazon Web Services.

 These notes provide a general overview and best practices for working with various AWS services.
 For detailed documentation and the latest updates, refer to the [AWS official documentation](https://docs.aws.amazon.com/).